 Uncheck “Let Students See Their Quiz Responses” or they’ll deduce correct answers on submission.

-If you want to give a more flexible time frame for students to submit an exam, but make sure they all have the same time limit for completion, then use the Time Limit feature (indicated in minutes) within the quiz settings.
-The time limit option has a 5 minute warning.
+If you want to give a more flexible time frame for students to submit an exam, but make sure they all have the same time limit for completion, use the Time Limit feature (indicated in minutes).
+Students are warned when there is 5 minutes left in the exam.

-If you want to set a specific date and time period for all students to take the exam, the best method is to use the Available From and Until fields to set those dates and exact times.
+If you want to set a specific date and time period for all students to take the exam, use the Available From and Until fields.
 The exam will close and auto-submit with a final 10-second warning (if the student has yet to submit, but is still working on it) when the until date and time passes.

 Adding a time limit or completing the Available From and Until fields will also cause the exam to auto submit (whichever time is sooner).
 If you want the exam marked late there must also be a due date.